 Maintenance Operation Recalibration or Recertification Requirements Minor Maintenance: •cleaning / replacing filter elements •tubing replacement •minor adjustments Perform Zero and Span calibration checks.
-If necessary recalibrate in accordance with Appendix C. Major Maintenance Operations : •replacement of circuit boards, amplifiers, or other components used in signal processing. •replacement of detectors or measurement cells •repairs performed by the factory •replacement of an analyzer with either an identical unit or one having the same operating principle.
+If necessary recalibrate in accordance with Appendix C. Major Maintenance Operations:•replacement of circuit boards, amplifiers, or other components used in signal processing.•replacement of detectors or measurement cells•replacement of detectors or measurement cells•replacement of an analyzer with either an identical unit or one having the same operating principle.
 Perform all of the performance specification test procedures outlined in section 5 of this plan except for the relative accuracy test audit (RATA).
 Modification of Critical Components: •replacement of analyzers with units employing a different measurement principal. •replacement of sample probes with different type.
 Perform complete set of performance test procedures, in accordance with section 5.

-TABLE 9.1 MONITOR MAINTENANCE AND RECALIBRATION GUIDELINES
+MONITOR MAINTENANCE AND RECALIBRATION GUIDELINES